FUComplete/Patch/README.md

   ```
 Please make sure you select the correct image that matches the above hashes.

 Check `Keep patched DATA.BIN outside of the ISO.` if you plan to modify files and use file replacer.
+*(Intended for mod developers, regular players can skip this step.)*

 Press the `Patch ISO` button to start the patching process.
 You'll know its done once you see `INFO | Patching done`